Variational principles for the exit time of non-symmetric diffusions: Introduction

-The exit time from a domain of a diffusion has been widely used in applied mathematics when certain problems are considered as underlying stochastic processes that eventually will reach(escape) a specific level.
-It has been used as a model in mathematical finance(e.g., \cite{JR00,LS98,Li04,MCK15}), and in biology(e.g., \cite{Sm91}).
-It nevertheless plays an important role in probability theory.
-The exit time is the starting point of the study on the ergodicity \cite{Ch05,IW89,Wa05} as well as can be used to estimate the spectral gap of diffusions \cite{VFNT16,DLM17,LLS11,Mc13}.
-There are many researches on the exit time, such as the distribution of the exit time for Ornstein-Uhlenbeck processes in \cite{APP05,GY03,Li04,RS88}, on the Laplace transform and exponential form of the exit time in \cite{BS02,Di07}, and on the mean exit time in \cite{GJ08,ISR97,KM99}.
+The exit time of a diffusion from a domain has been widely used in applied mathematics when certain problems are considered as underlying stochastic processes that eventually will reach (escape) a specific level (see e.g. \cite{Ca17,RMO14}).
+It also plays an important role in probability theory. {Indeed,} the exit time is the starting point for the study of the ergodicity (see e.g. \cite{Ch05,IW89,Wa05}), and it provides some good estimates of the spectral gap of diffusions (see e.g. \cite{DLM17,LLS11,Mc13,VFNT16}).
+There are many studies {that} focus on the exit time, such as the distribution of the exit time of Ornstein-Uhlenbeck processes (\cite{APP05,GY03,Li04,RS88}), the Laplace transform and exponential form of the exit time (\cite{BS02,Di07}), and the mean exit time (\cite{AF02,GJ08,ISR97}).
+In \cite{KM99}, the authors got some variational principles for the mean exit time moments of symmetric diffusions.

-On the other hand, there are few researches on the general diffusions, and we study on the variational principles for the exit time which provides some estimations for the exit time of the non-symmetric diffusions.
-There are researches on the variational principles for the exit time(hitting time) for symmetric Markov processes, see \cite{AF02} for symmetric Markov chains and see \cite{KM99} for symmetric diffusions.
-Recently, it is established for asymmetric ergodic Markov chains in \cite{HM17,HM18} by part of the authors in this paper.
-We continue on previous study with non-symmetric diffusions.

-In Sect.\ref{mr}, we give a general variational principle of bilinear operator \eqref{df_beta} related to the Poisson's equations in \eqref{poi_et}.
-Then we deduce some new variational principles for the exit time from bounded domains such as the mean exit time, Laplace transform of the exit time and exponential moments of the exit time.
-Also we generalize those variational principles to general domain by approximation argument.
-In Sect.\ref{apct}, we present applications of our main results such as the comparison theorems according to the growing drift in Sect.\ref{ct}, and the monotonicity law according to the different coefficient matrices in Sect.\ref{ml}.
-We refer the reader to \cite[Sect.3]{HM18} for similar results of Markov chains.
-In Sect.\ref{erg}, we present extensions of our results to ergodic diffusions.
+However, due to the lack of tools to deal with non-self adjoint operators, most prior results and applications of the exit time cited above, are restricted to symmetric diffusions.
+Recently, Huang and Mao \cite{HM17,HM18} gave the variational principles for the hitting times of non-symmetric Markov chains and from it some estimates and comparison theorems of the hitting times are obtained.
+Motivated by the previous works, the goal of this paper is establishing some new kinds of variational principles for the exit time of non-symmetric diffusions and some comparison results.